 (c) Board Development Committee.
 This committee is concerned with the strength, effectiveness, efficiency, succession planning, and continuity of the Board.
 The committee's roles specifically include: developing an annual slate and ballot of nominees for succession; ensuring adequate orientation for new Board members and facilitating a mentoring program; providing ongoing training; assisting the executive committee with goal-setting, monitoring the attainment of goals and determining board committee’s missions and roles; developing an officer slate for election by the board each year; and determining and making amendments to the Articles of Incorporation and or bylaws of the Association as necessary.
-The President shall appoint the chairperson and current members of the Board to serve on this committee at the conclusion of the fall meeting.
+The President shall appoint the chairperson and current members of the Board to serve on this committee.
 The Executive Director of the Association will serve as ex-officio member of this committee without vote.

 SECTION I. An Alumni Chapter, in order to be recognized by the College of William and Mary and the William and Mary Alumni Association of said College, must be chartered by the William and Mary Alumni Association through its Board of Directors.

 SECTION II.
 The President of the Association is, by the authority of the Board of Directors, authorized to issue a chapter charter.

 SECTION III.
 The objectives of the alumni chapters shall be to preserve the memories of College life and to organize the alumni of the College into effective units in order that efforts shall serve greatly in promoting the welfare of the College, the Association, and its alumni.